Corporate Governance Policy

 4. Capital policy

-In addition to these efforts, we will continue to reduce non-trading assets including the number of cross-shareholdings, and when large-scale asset sales occur or in any similar situations, we will consider shareholder returns by comprehensively taking into account various factors including the financial plan, and we will aim to increase capital efficiency and improve ROE, etc. over the medium to long term.5.
-Cross-Shareholdings
+In addition to these efforts, we will continue to reduce non-operating assets including the number of cross-shareholdings, and when large-scale asset sales occur or in any similar situations, we will consider shareholder returns after comprehensively taking into account various factors including the financial plan, and we will aim to increase capital efficiency and improve ROE, etc. over the medium to long term.
+5. Cross-Shareholdings

 6. Related party transactions

-In addition, even for transactions that do not fall under the above, the Company distribute individual questionnaires to directors once a year to confirm whether or not there have been any transactions with directors of the Company or its consolidated subsidiaries or their close relatives, and the Company appropriately disclose transactions with major shareholders and other related parties in accordance with the Companies Act, the Financial Instruments and Exchange Act, other applicable laws and regulations, and the regulations of the Tokyo Stock Exchange.Chapter 3 Appropriate Collaboration with Stakeholders
+In addition, even for transactions that do not fall under the above, the Company distributes individual questionnaires to Officers once a year to confirm whether or not there have been any transactions between the Company or its consolidated subsidiaries and Officers or their close relatives, and the Company appropriately discloses transactions with major shareholders and other related parties in accordance with the Companies Act, the Financial Instruments and Exchange Act, other applicable laws and regulations, and the regulations of the Tokyo Stock Exchange.Chapter 3 Appropriate Collaboration with Stakeholders

 1. Code of Conduct/Conflict of Interest